License GuideSOC 41-3021

 Read more

 You'll take an insurance licensing exam split into two parts.
 The national section covers core insurance principles and applies everywhere.
-Then you answer state-specific questions on local laws and regulations.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test online and take it at a proctored testing center.
-Passing requires scoring above a set threshold on both sections.
-Each state sets its own minimum score.
+Your state section tests knowledge of local laws and regulations.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exams.
+You schedule your test through their platforms and take it at an authorized testing center.
+Pass rates vary by state and exam type, but most agents pass on their first or second attempt with proper study preparation.

 Renewal